NikhilGupta-767/Examination-Management-System/README.md

 # Examination-Management-System
-read me will be added later
+read me will be added Soon